Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Key Propagation Graph Generator

-To enhance generalization ability and mitigate over-fitting, we adopt batch training and the early stop strategy.
+To enhance generalization and mitigate over-fitting, we adopt batch training along with an early stop strategy.
 The final key propagation graphs are used to train a new BiGCN classifier for downstream rumor detection tasks.
 Following GACL \cite{sun22gacl}, we concatenate the texts of the source post and comments in the propagation graph as the input text for a BERT classifier \cite{Devlin19bert}.
 The results from two classifiers are fused using the mean operation to derive the final classification results.
-Besides, we feed the training events to the model in descending order based on the sizes of their propagation graphs.
+Additionally, we feed the training events to the model in descending order based on the sizes of their propagation graphs.
 This strategy ensures that both ENS and CRG can learn from informative propagation patterns at the beginning stage and better handle limited-spread events with small graphs.

-\header \textbf{Time Complexity. } The time complexity of KPG per epoch is $O(L(Mh+Nh^2))$, where $N$ and $M$ denote the total nodes and edges across all graphs, respectively, $L$ is the maximum generation step number, and $h$ is the dimension of hidden layers.
-The overall cost is primarily determined by the step number $L$ and the cost of the GCN model.
-In addition, the step number $L$ is a tunable parameter that can be adjusted to strike a balance between processing time and model accuracy.
-Our empirical results on the Twitter16 dataset in Table \ref{tab:tau-m} show that KPG achieves superior classification accuracy compared to other baseline methods, even with small $L$ values.
+\header \textbf{Time Complexity. } The time complexity of KPG per epoch is $O(L(Mh+Nh^2))$, where $N$ and $M$ denote the total nodes and edges across all graphs, respectively, $L$ is the maximum number of generation steps, and $h$ is the dimension of hidden layers.
+The overall cost is primarily determined by the step number $L$ and the cost of the GNN model.
+In addition, the step number $L$ is a tunable parameter that can be adjusted to balance processing time and model accuracy.
+Experimental results on the Twitter16 dataset in Table \ref{tab:tau-m} show that KPG achieves superior classification accuracy compared to other baseline methods, even with small $L$ values.